-Throughout second semester of the 2017-2018 school year, parents were given the opportunity to provide input to improve the RCSS Parent and Family Engagement Policy for the 2018-2019 school year.
+Throughout second semester of the 2018-2019 school year, parents were given the opportunity to provide input to improve the RCSS Parent and Family Engagement Policy for the 2019-2020 school year.
 Parents were invited to give feedback on the district policy at school parent meetings across the district and to complete a survey located on the district website from which their feedback was collected.
-District policy and feedback forms were distributed to parents at the Title I end-of-year meetings held at the schools.
-The information was gathered and included in the 2018-2019 RCSS Parent and Family Engagement Policy.
+District policy and feedback forms were distributed to parents at district and school Active Parenting sessions and at the Title I end-of-year meetings held at the schools.
+The information was gathered and included in the 2019-20 RCSS Parent and Family Engagement

 Upon final revision, the district parent and family engagement policy was incorporated into the Comprehensive LEA Improvement Plan (CLIP) which was submitted to the state.
 Parents are welcome to submit comments and feedback regarding the policy at any time on the school district website.
-All feedback received by June was included with the policy for this school year.
+All feedback received by June was included within the policy for this school year.